wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 ## Code Groups

-If you write multiple code blocks with no other content between, they are grouped into a tabbed code group.
+If you write multiple code blocks with no other content between, they're grouped into a tabbed code group.
 This is helpful for a variety of use cases, such as displaying code samples in a variety of languages.

 <!-- theme: warning -->